Mulayam lauds SP workers for their hard work during UP polls | Politics

 The saffron party bagged 255 seats and its allies won 18.

-Alleging that crime is on the rise in the state, Akhilesh Yadav said he had warned people that prices will rise after the polls and that is what is happening.
+Alleging that crime is on the rise Uttar Pradesh, Akhilesh Yadav said he had warned people that prices will rise after the polls and that is what is happening.

 ''Everything has become expensive.
 The prices of petrol and diesel are rising daily.
 Building material prices are also going up.
 Unemployment is showing an upward trend and those unemployed are committing suicide,'' he said.